tejasgadge2504/SenseAI_new/README.md

 ## Overview

-SenseAI is an AI-driven healthcare assistant designed to support Community Health Workers (CHWs) and patients in rural and low-resource environments.
+SenseAI is an AI-driven healthcare assistant designed to support Community Health Workers (CHWs) and patients low-resource environments.
 The system provides real-time risk assessment, structured medical guidance, and multi-channel interaction through a Flutter mobile app, WhatsApp chatbot, and voice-based AI agent.

 The platform focuses on early detection and triage of critical health conditions such as maternal hemorrhage, tuberculosis (TB) adherence, pesticide poisoning, and diabetic foot ulcers (DFU).
 It ensures accessibility even in low-connectivity regions by integrating both cloud-based APIs and offline AI models.